composewell/streamly/docs/Developer/Data.Scanl.md

 Also prime is not necessary in constructor names as the scan is always strict, there is no choice of strict vs lazy.

-However, once we rename that operation from "scanl" to "scan" (as proposed above), the "scanl" root is no longer used by any operation, so we can drop the mk prefix and use the exact same names as the Data.List scan operations.
+However, once we rename that composition operation from "scanl" to "compose" (as proposed above), the "scanl" root is no longer used by any operation, so we can drop the mk prefix and use the exact same names as the Data.List scan operations.
 That way it will become consistent with the Fold module and the names will be discoverable and familiar.

 ## State Machines: At a Glance